ABF-QC/Final_Project/README.md

 ## Data

-This project integrates a variety of datasets to analyze historical and projected climate trends in downtown Montreal.
+This project integrates a variety of datasets to analyze historical and to project our climate trends from our Recurrent Neural Network (RNN) model in downtown Montreal.

 </br></br>

+**Historic Daily Climate Data**

+The historic climate data for downtown Montreal at the weather station McTavish/McGill is available since 1871.
+Our main focus for the analysis and visualitsaion will be on maximum temperature, minimum temperature and precipitation.
+While we will focus solely on maximum and minimum temperature in our RNN model.

 **Grenhouse Gases (Carbon dioxide and Methane)**